GoogleJump/Caterpillar/README.md

 To start your adventure: Sign up to create a new account.
 Begin adding trips and entries to your log.
 View your entries and trips as a map so you can see how much of the world you've explored!

-TravelLog is a Web App and Android App with a Google App Engine backend
+TravelLog is a Web App and Android App with a Google App Engine backend *Web:*
-Web:
-Javascript, HTML, CSS for web app frontend
+- Javascript, HTML, CSS for web app frontend
-Java for backend servlets
+- Java for backend servlets
-Android:
+*Android:*
-Java for backend and frontend in Android
+- Java for backend and frontend in Android

 Unimplemented, but planned on features:
-	better sorting and searching through content
+	- better sorting and searching through content
-	uploading videos
+	- uploading videos
-	make it a social app where friends can comment and like your trip! restaurant/hotels/places reviews
+	- make it a social app where friends can comment and like your trip!
+	- restaurant/hotels/places reviews

+We feel about 80% complete with this project.

-AndroidWorkspace - the android project and all files related to the android app.
+**AndroidWorkspace** - the android project and all files related to the android app.

-GAEBackend - the files for the Google App Engine Backend (Java).
+**GAEBackend** - the files for the Google App Engine Backend (Java).

 Web App
 --------------